zilliztech/codelabs/codelabs/get-started-with-vector-db-0/index.md

 ---

-# Getting Started with Vector Databases - Introduction to Unstructured Data
+# Vector Database 101 - Introduction to Unstructured Data

 ## Introduction
 Duration: 1

-Welcome to [Milvus codelabs](https://codelabs.milvus.io/).
+Welcome to [Milvus tutorials](https://codelabs.milvus.io/).
 This is the first tutorial, and will be mostly a text-based overview of _unstructured data_.
 I know, this doesn't sound like a very sexy topic, but before you press that little __x__ button on your browser tab, hear us out.

 New data is being generated every day, and is undoubtedly a key driver of both worldwide integration as well as the global economy.
 From heart rate monitors worn on wrists to GPS positions of a vehicle fleet to videos uploaded to social media, data is being generated at an exponentially increasing rate.
-The importance of this ever-increasing amount of data cannot be understated; data can help better serve existing customers, identify supply chain weaknesses, pinpoint workforce inefficiencies, and help companies identify and break into new markets, all factors that can enable a company (and you) to generate more $$$.
+The importance of this ever-increasing amount of data cannot be understated; data can help better serve existing customers, identify supply chain weaknesses, pinpoint workforce inefficiencies, and help companies identify and break into new markets, all factors that can enable a company (and you) to generate more revenue.

 Not convinced yet?
 International Data Corporation - also known as _IDC_ - predicts that the _global datasphere_ - a measure of the total amount of new data created and stored on persistent storage all around the world - will grow to 400 zettabytes (a zettabyte = 10<sup>21</sup> bytes) by 2028.
 At that time, over 30% of said data will be generated in real-time, while 80% of all generated data will be _unstructured_.